-People may really need what you have but it is something that is too painful for them to even think about so they are not going to want to read about it or address the issue.
+People may need what you have, but it is too painful for them to even think about so they are not going to want to read about it or address the issue.

 4: Pick something they want and then sneak in what they need

 If no one is looking for what you want to sell you could pick something adjacent to your topic that has a higher search volume and draw them indirectly to becoming interested by giving them what they want, the desert and then putting some veggies (what they really need) hidden away once they know, like, and trust you.